ShayyP/Crowd-Dynamics/README.md

 # Crowd Dynamics
  Python project developed alongside my final year thesis.

+# Required libraries
+The following libraries must be installed using pip before running the application:
+-Pygame
+-Matplotlib
+-NumPy

+# How to run
+-Edit simulation parameters as necessary, these are found at the end of main.py.
+-Run main.py to start.

 # Controls
 -Left click on a cell to place a patient agent, clicking the agent again changes their strategy.
 -Click the middle mouse button to place an obstacle in a cell.